dragonish/obsidian-abbreviations/README.md

 ```

 > [!TIP]
-> The advantage of this format is that abbreviations can be added or removed directly in display mode.
+> The advantage of this format is that abbreviations can be added or removed directly in Reading view.

 #### Key-value pairs